 While the set of framings represented in agricultural science is becoming more diverse.
 Examining how a particular set of values can influence scientific outcomes has produced productive conversations, as well as creative new lines of inquiry.
 For example, recent research has explicitly analyzed how various framings dictate weed management goals, exposing novel research questions that emerge only when new framings are taken seriously (MacLaren et al 2020; Weisberger et al. 2024).
 Comparative analyses, article responses, and commentaries are also avenues for productively exploring what analytical decisions are made, what may have motivated those decisions, and how they impact conclusions.
 Complex agricultural topics such as herbicide use (Kniss), climate impacts of ethanol production (Hill 2022), organic agriculture (Wilbois 2019; Swedish organic reviewer paper), tillage and soil carbon (Miguez/Schulte), and bioenergy (XX) are examples where conversations have benefited from dissecting how different framings may lead to different data analysis choices.

 As an agricultural scientist, your background frames your work.
 We argue that by seeking to eliminate the influence of that framing, we insinuate it is possible, and are concomitantly quelling what our own experiences can proffer to our work.
 NEED MORE WRAP UP

+To engage in data feminism does not require one change the world, or even their own institution.
+Rather, to engage in data feminism looks like incorporating attention to power relations in the design and implementation of research and committing to using data to challenge and inform change in the distribution of power in support of “co-liberation: the idea that oppressive systems of power harm all of us, that they undermine the quality and validity of our work, and that they hinder us from creating true and lasting social impact with data science” (D’Ignazio and Klein 2020: 9).

 Is this worth getting into?